Working with the seafood industry in Wales

 Local priorities are identified through SWAC and we then bring people together to work on a range of projects covering areas that currently include:

 - Fishing Safety - We facilitate the Welsh Fishing Safety Committee (WFSC) which brings together fishing groups and organisations with a remit for fishing safety.
 Their mission is to make fishing safer by encouraging training, raising awareness of issues faced by fishermen and developing projects and initiatives which improve fishing safety.
 Working with our Welsh Fishing Safety Project Officer, they are currently designing a bespoke fishing safety guide for use on fishing vessels.
-The WFSC have also recently completed a project to give lifejackets with a personal locator beacon to Welsh fishermen.

 - Seafood Promotion— Over the years we’ve worked with local catering colleges.
 The aim is to ensure trainee chefs in Wales have the skills required to get seafood on the menu.
 Called MaSTE (Marketing Seafood through Education) Wales, it mirrors the ongoing MaSTE initiatives in Northern Ireland and Scotland.